-Since ABCD’s inception in 1995, the percentage of Medicaid-enrolled children birth to six who receive dental care has more than doubled from 21 to 46.5 percent.
+Since ABCD’s inception in 1995, the percentage of Apple Health- eligible (Medicaid) children birth to six who receive dental care has more than doubled from 21 to 52.1 percent.
 These outstanding results come from the combined efforts of many partners, including:

-The Health Care Authority, Washington’s Medicaid program administrator, funds ABCD training through the University of Washington, provides enhanced reimbursement for participating ABCD-certified dentists, and funds outreach to families and case management to ensure that the connection to care is made and maintained and 2) assisting and supporting dental offices in working with the Apple Health Program and with clients.
+The Health Care Authority, Washington’s Apple Health (Medicaid) program administrator, funds ABCD training through the University of Washington, provides enhanced reimbursement for participating ABCD-certified dentists, and funds local programs in: 1) outreach to families and case management to ensure that the connection to care is made and maintained and 2) assisting and supporting dental offices in working with the Apple Health Program and with clients.
 HCA is a member of the state level partnership which provides oversight to the ABCD Program.

-University of Washington School of Dentistry trains and certifies providers in early pediatric dental techniques, develops the training curriculum, provides ongoing provider education, appoints and supports the ABCD dental champions, and helps with state-level oversight of ABCD.
+University of Washington School of Dentistry trains and certifies providers in early pediatric dental techniques, develops the training curriculum, provides ongoing provider education, appoints and supports the ABCD dental champions, and is a member of the state level oversight group for ABCD.

 Washington Dental Service Foundation manages the ABCD Program partnership at the state level on behalf of the state partners.
-From 1999 through 2014, the foundation provided three-year local program start-up grants, ongoing technical assistance, including billing training, and program evaluation.
-Washington Dental Service Foundation, funded by Washington Dental Service is dedicated to improving the oral and overall health of Washington’s young children.
+From 1999 through 2014, the foundation provided three-year local program start-up grants.
+Today, the foundation provides ongoing technical assistance to the local programs along with program evaluation.
+Washington Dental Service Foundation, funded by Delta Dental of Washington, is dedicated to improving the oral and overall health of Washington’s young children.

-Washington State Dental Association supports and encourages participation by the local dental community in ABCD and participates in with the state-level management of the program.
+Washington State Dental Association supports and encourages participation by the local dental community in ABCD and participates in state-level management of the program.

 ABCD Programs that are county or regionally based are managed by a local health jurisdiction or other local organization that helps low-income families access health care programs and works with the dental champion and dental society to recruit, train and support ABCD dentists.
 Together with community partners, they identify and reach out to families with children in need of ABCD services and provide assistance in overcoming any barriers to connecting children to dental care.